 What is the importance of leveling a bed?

 A leveled print bed is essential for successful printing.
-The bed surface has to be leveled with the printer head to ensure consistent printing.
+The bed surface has to be leveled and have a consistent Z-Axis distance with the nozzle to ensure consistent printing quality.
 If not, print failure is a certainty.

-The distance between the filament extrusion nozzle and the print bed has to be consistent for proper adhesion.
-Fortunately, most modern 3D printers only need to be leveled when they are initially set up for printing.
-The bed level must also be checked after the printer has been serviced.
+The distance between the filament extrusion nozzle and the print bed has to be consistent for proper layer adhesion.
+Fortunately, all modern 3D printers have some kind of leveling routine, and some even have an auto-leveling feature.

 Signs that you need to level the print bed